 Tide – Great for fee-free spending abroad

-Tide has three business accounts, Tide Basic, Tide Plus and Tide Cashback.
-Tide Basic offers free business banking for those that do not want to pay a monthly fee.
+Tide* has four business accounts, Tide Free, Tide Plus, Tide Pro and Tide Cashback.
+Tide Free offers free business banking for those that do not want to pay a monthly fee.
 Tide's Business accounts let you spend money abroad fee-free and you can also take advantage of other useful features within the app such as customisable invoicing and accounting software integration.
-More information on Tide Business can be found in our independent review, 'Tide Business banking review'.
+More information on Tide Business can be found in our independent review, ‘Tide Business banking review‘.

 Tide Business pros